IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 #### 2:4.Y3.4.4 CapabilityStatement Resource

-Responders implementing this transaction shall provide a CapabilityStatement Resource as described in [ITI TF-2: Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) indicating the transaction has been implemented.
+Requesters and Responders implementing this transaction shall provide a CapabilityStatement Resource as described in [ITI TF-2: Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) indicating the transaction has been implemented.

-TODO: Create the capability statements
+- Requirements CapabilityStatement for the [Requester](CapabilityStatement-IHE.IMR.ReportReader.html).

 ### 2:4.Y3.5 Security Considerations